As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure

 Last week I decided to splurge and get a rack of ribs for date night!
 My boyfriend had never eaten ribs that weren't cooked in a sweet soy sauce broth or cooked until the meat fell of the bones!!
 He said that in his hometown, ribs aren't readily available so he never really experienced eating them.
 I took this wonderful opportunity to let him taste the amazing-ness of Low Carb Ribs and BBQ sauce!
 Yeah...you heard me.
 BBQ does not exist here.

-I originally wanted a full rack of ribs and asked the grocery store if they had any, but they only had like small parts of ribs that weren’t cut so I settled for that.
-I decided to make it in the slow cooker in the morning because I had stuff to do all day and didn’t have time to cook.
-This homemade BBQ sauce is one of my favourites to make as it’s so simple but full of flavour!
-These ribs go really well with some keto cheesy biscuits or some low carb biscuits with cheddar and jalapeno as you could even make a rib sandwich with them if you wanted!
+I originally wanted a full rack of ribs and asked the grocery store if they had any, but they only had like small parts of ribs that weren't cut so I settled for that.
+I decided to make it in the slow cooker in the morning because I had stuff to do all day and didn't have time to cook.
+This homemade BBQ sauce is one of my favourites to make as it's so simple but full of flavour!
+If you don't feel like making a BBQ sauce, then you should definitely try some dry rub ribs as you only need a few spices and you're ready to go!

 I like using crushed tomatoes instead of ketchup to keep it lower carb and use stevia to sweeten it instead of sugar.
 The liquid smoke and smoked paprika powder make it even more delicious!
 As if it was smoked for real!
 Serve these over some creamy keto mashed cauliflower and you are ready to have dinner!

 Low Carb Smoky BBQ Ribs